-April 1: A Ban Without Supporting Measures
+April 1: A Ban Without Backup Plans

 The outcome is predictable.
-Garbage has begun piling up on the streets, attracting rats and filling the air with foul odors; desperate residents have started burning waste in their yards or nearby empty lots, producing acrid black smoke that has raised public health concerns.
+Trash has begun piling up on the streets, attracting rats and filling the air with foul odors; desperate residents have started burning waste in their yards or nearby empty lots, producing acrid black smoke that has raised public health concerns.

 The Dilemma of Garbage Truck Drivers: Nowhere to Dump